-Aaron Rembert enters his fifth season as head coach of the Mars Hill baseball program.
+Aaron Rembert enters his seventh season as head coach of the Mars Hill baseball program.

 In 2017, the Lions had a 29-21 overall record including 14-9 in league play.
 This is the third year in a row that the program has had a winning record.
 The 4th place finish was the best since 2010.
 It was also the first time the Lions made the conference tournament in eight years.
 The pitching staff led the conference in ERA (4.36) for the first time in school history and offensively led the conference in Stolen Bases (85) for the third year in a row.
 Also, the Lions had an All-American in back-to-back years (Evan Rogers-2016 & Hunter Merrill-2017) and Zac Brown broke the school record for strikeouts in a season (81).
 Three players were honored for postseason awards; Zac Brown (Honorable-Mention All-Conference, Gold Glove)-Brett Brubaker (2nd Team All-Conference, Honorable Mention All-Region)- Hunter Merrill (1st Team All-Conference, 1st Team All-Region, 2nd Team All-American).
 In the classroom, the team GPA is over a 3.0 and they volunteer at Mars Hill Elementary and with the Lord’s Harvest.